NoamYehuda/Notes-App/README.md

 Live Link: https://dont-gorget-note-app.netlify.app/

 If you want to download this file you need to run "npm install" to get the node modules folder.

+This Notes App was crated with JavaScript, HTML, CSS, Webpack, Babel.